 \item Within original loss, each combination performs statistically similar. \end{itemize}

-Table \ref{tab:stats_pr_our_method} shows the (AUC PR) comparison between different combinations of loss, projection head, and labelling across nine modalities, we infer the following: \begin{itemize} \item Modified loss with no projection head (irrespective of labelling) is statistically different than modified loss with projection head and original labelling and the baseline (original loss with no projection head and original labelling). \item Modified loss with no projection and manual labelling is statistically different than original loss with projection head, and original labelling. \item Original loss with projection head and manual labelling is statistically different than original loss with no projection head and original labelling (baseline) and statistically similar to other original loss combinations. \end{itemize}
+Table \ref{tab:stats_pr_our_method} shows the (AUC PR) comparison between different combinations of loss, projection head, and labeling across nine modalities, we infer the following: \begin{itemize} \item The proposed loss with no projection head (irrespective of labeling) is statistically different than the proposed loss with projection head and original labeling and the baseline (original loss with no projection head and original labeling).

+\item The proposed loss with no projection and manual labeling is statistically different than original loss with projection head, and original labeling.

+\item Original loss with projection head and manual labeling is statistically different than original loss with no projection head and original labeling (baseline) and statistically similar to other original loss combinations. \end{itemize}

-Therefore, combining the results from Tables \ref{tab:stats_roc_our_method} and \ref{tab:stats_pr_our_method}, we conclude that within a supervised classification framework, modified contrastive loss with manual labelling is certainly superior and adding the projection head can also help in detecting seen and unseen anomalous driving behaviours.
+Therefore, combining the results from Tables \ref{tab:stats_roc_our_method} and \ref{tab:stats_pr_our_method}, we conclude that within a supervised classification framework, the proposed contrastive loss with manual labeling is certainly superior and adding the projection head can also help in detecting seen and unseen anomalous driving behaviours.